Pareto Analysis For Manufacturing

 You have some hot-button items always at the top of the list.
 Items usually of great importance to someone else.
 In the middle are things important t you, and some things at the bottom that would be nice but not critical to complete.

 How should you prioritize your workload?

 One way is using Pareto Analysis.
 Here is an example of why a processing plant shutdown over a specified period:

 Pareto Analysis is simple.
 Track the number of occurrences of each downtime reason.
 Sort them in descending order, and put them on a bar chart, with the count on the left y-axis.
 Next, plot a line of each the percentage each bar contributes to the total downtime count with the value on the right y-axis.
 This shows you the most common causes of downtime from left to right, and the percentage they are contributing to the whole.

 How is this useful?

-Sorting information this way shows that if you cut down the 2 most downtime causes, your downtime occurences would drop 50%.
-To show this, draw a vertical line to the right of a bar to the percentage line.
+Sorting information this way shows that if you cut down the two most downtime causes, your downtime occurrences would drop 50%.
+To illustrate this, draw a vertical line to the right of a bar to the percentage line.
 Where this line crosses the percentage line, draw a horizontal line to the right y-axis.
-This will give you the total percent for the downtime reasons up to that point.
+This will give you the total percent of the downtime reasons up to that point.